-WASHINGTON — The Internal Revenue Service today announced that all empowerment zone designations remained in effect through the end of 2014.
-Empowerment Zones are certain urban and rural areas where employers and other taxpayers qualify for special tax incentives.
+WASHINGTON — The Internal Revenue Service today announced that all empowerment zone designations remain in effect through the end of 2016.
+Empowerment zones are certain urban and rural areas where employers and other taxpayers qualify for special tax incentives.

-Today’s announcement primarily affects businesses that would benefit from claiming the tax incentives for empowerment zones on their 2014 returns, either original or amended.
+Today’s announcement primarily affects businesses that would benefit from claiming the tax incentives for empowerment zones on their 2015 returns, either original or amended, and 2016 returns.

-The IRS issued Notice 2015-26 in March to address the relevant provision of the Tax Increase Prevention Act of 2014.
+The IRS issued Notice 2016-28 (PDF) in March to address the relevant provision of the Protecting Americans from Tax Hikes Act of 2015.
 The notice provided that any nomination for an empowerment zone in effect on Dec.
-31, 2013, will have a new termination date of Dec.
-31, 2014, unless the governing state or municipality declined the extension in a notification to the IRS.
+31, 2014, will have a new termination date of Dec.
+31, 2016, unless the governing state or municipality declined the extension in a notification to the IRS.

-Congress created Empowerment Zones in 1993.
+Congress created empowerment zones in 1993.
 Most zones had an expiration date of Dec.
 31, 2009.
-This is the third extension of the expiration date.
+This is the fourth extension of the expiration date.

 The designation for the District of Columbia enterprise zone ended on Dec.
 31, 2011.